Grappeggia/cloud-code-samples/golang/go-guestbook/tutorial.md

   * <walkthrough-editor-select-line filePath="cloudshell_open/cloud-code-samples/golang/go-guestbook/.vscode/launch.json" startLine="14" endLine="25" startCharacterOffset="0" endCharacterOffset="0">debug frontend on Kubernetes</walkthrough-editor-select-line>
   * <walkthrough-editor-select-line filePath="cloudshell_open/cloud-code-samples/golang/go-guestbook/.vscode/launch.json" startLine="27" endLine="38" startCharacterOffset="0" endCharacterOffset="0">debug backend on Kubernetes</walkthrough-editor-select-line>

+## Creating a Google Kubernetes Engine cluster ##

+To create a GKE cluster where you can run your guestbook application, follow these steps
+* Navigate to the Google Kubernetes Engine explorer using the Cloud Code view, by clicking its <walkthrough-editor-spotlight spotlightId="fileMenu">icon in the left activity bar</walkthrough-editor-spotlight>
+* Click the '+' button to create a new GKE cluster
+* Fill out fields in the Create Cluster wizard and click 'Create Cluster'.

 ## Running Go Guestbook Application ##

 To run your application, you'll need the Cloud Code: Run on Kubernetes command.